 It was great to look across to a cloud-free Ben Nevis and Carn Mor Dearg.
 We could even make out the large summit cairn.

 We reached the summit of Am Bodach, a Munro Top, roughly 90 minutes after setting off.

 We weren't sure how Rachel would cope with the scrambling on the ridge so we had

 carried a rope and harnesses just in case some confidence roping was

 required.
 At the top of Am Bodach, we put on our harnesses as I knew soon thereafter there was

 Looking towards Ben Nevis from the summit of Am Bodach:

 Looking along the ridge from Am Bodach:

-We saw the Chancellor, a short distance beyond Am Bodach.
-We decided against descending out to this rocky outcrop on this occasion.
+We saw the Chancellor a short distance beyond Am Bodach.
+On this occasion we

-My big camera was in the rucksack for the rocky descent, so thanks to Rachel for taking the next couple of superb photos with her point and click.
+My DSLR went into the rucksack for the rocky descent so thanks to Rachel for taking the next couple of superb photos with her point and click.